Heatherdown School

 Heatherdown School, formally called Heatherdown Preparatory School, was an independent preparatory school for boys, near Ascot, in the English county of Berkshire.
 Set in 30 acre of grounds, it typically taught between eighty and ninety boys between the ages of seven and thirteen and closed in 1982.

 The school was a leading "feeder school" for Eton College.

 Heatherlea

 During their first year at the school, boys attended classes in the main school building but at night returned to Heatherlea, a small house set back from the London Road near the Royal Foresters Hotel.
 Heatherlea typically had around eight boys and two matrons.

+Main school

+After the first year boys moved to the main school building where dormitories were located on the first and second floors.
+Classrooms were located on the ground floor along with a concert hall and dining room.
+A common room was located above the concert hall.
+The school also had a chapel and library.

+Other buildings

+In addition to the main school and Heatherlea there was also a carpentry shop, a model room, a gatehouse and air raid shelter.

+Grounds

+The grounds were extensive and included a walled kitchen garden, playing fields, a lake with island, woodlands, gardens and gardening plots for boys.

+Sports

+A wide range of sports were played at the school and in competition against schools such as Lambrook, Sunningdale, Woodcote, Stubbington House, Ludgrove, St George's and Scaitcliffe.
+Cricket, football, tennis, table tennis, judo, and rugby were played.
+The school also had a 0.22 calibre rifle range.

 Railway

 The school had its own miniature steam railway that ran around a substantial area of the grounds.
 It was set up by Henry May, who ran a garage in Ascot.
 The railway was used by enthusiasts from outside the school, although boys were regularly recruited as passengers and spectators.
 The railway had one station, a halt, a tunnel and a turntable.